 What You Don't Know About Buying Company Swag--But Should

 THE CALL: My assistant just got off the phone with a prospect inquiring about company swag from our website.
-She told her about the calling/emailing/live chatting with other promotional product companies she had been doing for the last 4 DAYS.
+She told her about calling, emailing, and live chatting with other promotional product companies.
+She had been doing this for the last 4 DAYS.
 Why?

 THE PROBLEM: The prospect told us she had placed an order on line for business swag from one of our competitors, thought all was fine, and then got an email from that company 3 DAYS later saying the notebook/journals were out of stock.

 Her boss wanted a specific customized notebook for an upcoming event.
-No substitutes, it had to be this exact promotional notebook.
+No substitutes, it had to be that exact customized notebook.

 So, the company swag scavenger hunt -- err, google search -- was on.
-She told us she found the promotional journal on so many other websites, she lost count.
+She told us she found that notebook on so many other websites, she lost count.
 She was calling, emailing, texting and live chatting her way through the list convinced she would find a company who had them in stock.
-Every company told her the item was out of stock.
+Every company eventually told her the journal was out of stock.
 We knew that.